jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/hlsjs/design.md

     - in charge of monitoring frame rate, and fire FPS_DROP event in case FPS drop exceeds configured threshold. disabled for now.
   - [src/controller/level-controller.js][]
     - level controller is handling quality level set/get ((re)loading stream manifest/switching levels)
-    - in charge of scheduling playlist (re)loading and monitoring of fragment loading bitrate
+    - in charge of scheduling playlist (re)loading
+    - monitor fragment/key/level loading error. handle fallback mechanism in case of errors : switch to redundant level, then level switch down till lowest rendition is reached. if `LEVEL_LOAD_ERROR`/`LEVEL_LOAD_TIMEOUT` is raised while media.currentTime is not buffered  and it is not possible to fallback (either because we are already on the lowest rendition or because we are in manual level selection), then `LEVEL_LOAD_ERROR`/`LEVEL_LOAD_TIMEOUT` will be converted into a fatal error.
     - a timer is armed to periodically refresh active live playlist.
   - [src/controller/stream-controller.js][]
     - stream controller is in charge of: